-9) Procedures Performed on the District's Payroll and Personnel:
+9. Procedures Performed on the District's Payroll and Personnel:

-A. Obtain a listing of employees/elected officials employed during the fiscal period and management's representation that the listing is complete.
-Select 5 employees/officials, paid salaries, and personnel files, and agree paid salaries to authorized salaries/pay rates in the personnel files.
+A. Obtain a listing of employees and officials employed during the fiscal period and management's representation that the listing is complete.
+Randomly select 5 employees or officials, obtain related paid salaries and personnel files, and agree paid salaries to authorized salaries/pay rates in the personnel files.